Upper James River Education Program

 -

-Canoeing or Kayaking: Discover the plants and animals of the James River!
-After a paddling safety demonstration, students will depart from Riveredge Park and paddle in the scenic James River.
+Flatwater or Downriver Canoeing: Discover the plants and animals of the James River!
+After a paddling safety demonstration, students depart from Riveredge Park and paddle on the scenic James River.
 We will learn about the importance and function of wetland ecosystems.

 -

-- Invasive Species Investigation: Learn about the species living in the James River Watershed and how invasive species can impact an ecosystem.
+- Native and Invasive Species Investigation: Learn about the plants and animals living in the James River Watershed and how invasive species can impact an ecosystem.

 Ecology Day Trip |